-Uploading the folder and file structure from the user's computer to the data room is the most straightforward and usually the most efficient way to get the data into the new VDR.
+Uploading the folder and file structure to the data room is the most straightforward and usually the most efficient way to get the data into the new VDR.
 With this method, counsel or another VDR administrator can directly upload the folder structure counsel has created locally on counsel's computer into the data room.